 What happens at your appointment

 The most important information for confirming a TIA is your story about the symptoms and when they happened.
-Symptoms can be caused by other problems, so the specialist doctor or nurse will listen carefully to you and confirm if you have had a TIA.
+Symptoms can be caused by other problems, so the specialist doctor or nurse will listen carefully to you and confirm if you've had a TIA.
 You may have a brain scan, but not everyone needs a scan.

-You will have tests for health problems linked to stroke, such as high blood pressure, high cholesterol and diabetes.
+You'll have tests for health problems linked to stroke, such as high blood pressure, high cholesterol and diabetes.
 You might have heart monitoring to check for heart conditions.
 You might have an ultrasound scan to check for blocked blood vessels in your neck.

 Why didn’t I have a brain scan?